How Mojo supports RWPS. Or, why RWPS must be heavy on the Mojo (preview…see “What’s Really At Stake” in “About”)

 Some of what we know about human dynamics:

 - How the brain processes information, and how people of all ages really learn.
 We do not leverage what we know for education, learning and teaching methods, leadership and workplace performance;

 - Human needs, what really motivates people especially the need to contribute to a greater good.
-Once again, we don’t leverage what we know to encourage people to fully engage in community;
+Once again, we don’t leverage what we know to encourage people to fully engage—at school or work, in their community;

-- We know that traditional education methods can limit the full potential of young learners, even inflicting pain and causing irreversible damage.
-We know that similar practices mismanage adults in the workplace with the same negative, damaging results.
-One big prison system, childhood to grave; https://onepondripples.wordpress.com/2017/04/14/school-and-work-one-big-prison-system/
+- We know that traditional education methods can limit the full potential of young learners, can even inflict pain and causing irreversible damage.
+But guess what?
+Similar practices mismanage adults in the workplace with the same negative, damaging results.
+One big prison system, childhood to grave.

-- Probable key causes of the steep rise in stress, anxiety, depression, suicide in all age groups;
+- Key causes of the steep rise in stress, anxiety, depression, suicide in all age groups;

-- The criticality of social-emotional health and the lifelong impacts on (a) physical and mental health and satisfaction, and (b) academic, work and whole-life performance.
+- The criticality of social-emotional health and its lifelong impacts on (a) physical and mental health and satisfaction, and (b) academic, work and whole-life performance.

-This list poses both challenges and incredible opportunities.
+This list poses challenges but mostly incredible opportunities.
 It’s not that we’ve been doing nothing.
 Rather, efforts have been piecemeal, disjointed, misdirected, ineffective and too-often market and profit-driven.

 Change to what?